-Sore wrists and hands can be a common problem that e-Bikers face.
+Sore wrists and hands can be a common problem that e-bike riders face.

 But what exactly causes it, and how does one avoid this from becoming a persisting problem?

 There are a variety of factors that contribute as well as effective prevention tactics.
-This article will outline the main causes behind hand and wrist pain stemmed from e-Biking, and how this issue can be mitigated.
+This article will outline the main causes behind hand and wrist pain stemming from riding an e-bike, and how this issue can be mitigated.

-Why one may have sore wrists and hands while e-cycling?
+Why one may have sore wrists and hands while riding an e-bike?